-- Scream and yell in a way that is frightening and/or humiliating. - Hit, grab, shove, kick, slam the other person against the wall, etc. - Throw objects. - Threaten to hurt the other person or someone he or she cares about. - Rape the other person or force him or her to go further sexually than he or she wants to.
+- Scream and yell in a way that is frightening and/or humiliating. - Hit, grab, shove, kick, slam the other person against the wall, etc. - Throw objects. - Threaten to hurt the other person. - Rape the other person or force him or her to go further sexually than he or she wants to.